gemseo/gemseo/doc_src/disciplines/discipline_matlab.rst

 One can see that the Jacobian outputs are not included in the returned values.
-Since the argument ``is_jac_returned_by_func`` has been activated, the Jacobian matrices values are stored in the :attr:`.MDODiscipline.jac` attributes.
+Since the argument ``is_jac_returned_by_func`` has been activated, the Jacobian matrices values are stored in the :attr:`.Discipline.jac` attributes.
 Thus printing
-:attr:`.MDODiscipline.jac` in a pretty way gives:
+:attr:`.Discipline.jac` in a pretty way gives:

 .. code::